 While this build already has excellent build quality and cooling, the current setup would require you to move one of the front panel RGB fans on the included case to the back to serve as an exhaust.
 Instead, you can grab another Corsair RGB fan and have a better airflow setup.

 You can also choose to slap another few of these on the bottom of the case for extra exhaust or intake as needed.

 This section is separate from the $2000 PC build, since we only factor in the cost of the base hardware and most people already have their own peripherals laying around.

 If you don’t, though, that’s fine- we’re still here for you

-The Dual-Grand Grandmaster is a powerhouse, but that power doesn’t matter without an operating system.
-To utilize it to its fullest in gaming and productivity, you’ll want to buy Windows 10 or carry over your installation from a retail license.
+This $2,000 gaming computer is a powerhouse, but that power doesn’t matter without an operating system.
+To utilize it to its fullest, you’ll want to buy Windows 10 or carry over your installation from a retail license.

-If you can’t afford that, you’ll either need to tone down the build in some way or opt for a Linux distribution until you can afford Windows.
+If you can’t afford that, you’ll either need to cut some fat off this build to get the money, or opt for a Linux distribution until you can afford Windows.
 Ubuntu Linux and Linux Mint are both fine solutions for Linux distros, but they will feel quite alien to most Windows-oriented users.

 Once you’ve decided on your OS, install it via USB.
 We’ll tell you how to do that later on.